Skip to content

 Summary of changes: Offices; jobs

-Details: The University of Nebraska at Lincoln will close its Office of Diversity and Inclusion and eliminate its DEI positions.
+Details: The University of Nebraska at Lincoln closed its Office of Diversity and Inclusion and eliminated DEI positions.

 Source: The Hill